Active San Mateo County

 The San Mateo County Food System Alliance is a collaboration of community leaders focused on creating a better future for farms, people and the environment locally since its founding in 2006.
 It convenes a diverse group of stakeholders and develops innovative programs to support access to healthy food for all, as well as publishes the San Mateo County Food System Assessment.

 As Fresh As It Gets San Mateo County

 Looking for the freshest local fare?
 The As Fresh As It Gets program ties together the area's hospitality, agriculture, fishing and beverage industries, rewarding and promoting establishments serving outstanding fresh and local products in San Mateo County.

 San Mateo County has a vibrant agricultural industry and we are fortunate to have access to the fresh, locally-grown and sourced food, from seafood to dairy to fruits and vegetables.
 Find a local farmer's market near you!

 San Mateo County Office of Sustainability Active Transportation

 The County's Active Transportation Program supports policies and programs that reduce traffic congestion and encourage more bicycling and walking.
-This includes a brochure on Biking in San Mateo County, the Bike and Pedestrian Count interactive map, the San Mateo County Bikeways Map where the public can input bike access data in real-time, and identifying future needs and exploring policy through the County Bicycle and Pedestrian Advisory Committee.
+This includes the Bike and Pedestrian Count interactive map and the San Mateo County Bikeways Map where the public can input bike access data in real-time, and identifying future needs and exploring policy through the County Bicycle and Pedestrian Advisory Committee.